- Reference Number: HEY1084-2023

 This leaflet has been produced to give you general information.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
 If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 The retina is the light sensitive surface at the back of the eye.
 It converts images into nerve signals that the brain can understand.
-In the womb the retina develops slowly and the retinal blood vessels only complete growing when a baby is term.
+In the womb the retina develops slowly and the retinal blood vessels only complete growing when a baby reaches full term.
 If a baby is born early these blood vessels can grow abnormally which can cause damage to the retina.
-This is called RETINOPATHY OF PREMATURITY (ROP).
+This is called Retinopathy of Prematurity (ROP).
 ROP affects around 20% of babies who are premature.
-It mainly happens in babies who are born before 32 weeks gestation or weigh less than 1500g at birth.
+It mainly happens in babies who are born less than 31 weeks gestation or weigh less than 1500 grams (1500g) at birth.

 Why does a baby need ROP screening?